peter-leonov/ruby-parser.js/README.md

     * Parser
     * Builder

-The original ruby lexer/parser/ast-generator from `parse.y` has all these three parts in one file, but, unfortunately, tangled tightly without any abstraction of namespace isolation.
+The original ruby lexer/parser/ast-generator from `parse.y` has all these three parts in one file, but, unfortunately, tangled tightly without any abstraction or a namespace isolation.
 All the ruby parsers out there have introduced strong isolation of the parts.
 So did we.

 # The main parts

 **Lexer** here is a line to line, bit to bit (I hope so) port of original `parse.y` lexer from C to JavaScript.
 With all the `goto`s emulated somehow.
 There are only a few regexps introduced for trivial things like checking alphabetical chars with `/^[a-zA-Z]/`.
 It tries to mimic each and every warning and error it can reach.

 **Parser** is a precise copy of the original bison rules from bison part of `parse.y`.
 At this phase the parser relies on a port of bison state machine to JavaScript.
-It's a separated project called [bison-lalr1.js](https://github.com/kung-fu-tzu/bison-lalr1.js); AFAIKT, the JS port does exactly the same state transitions and produce identical error messages as the original `yacc.c` bison skeleton does (compared with `ruby -yc`).
+It's a separated project called [bison-lalr1.js](https://github.com/kung-fu-tzu/bison-lalr1.js); AFAICT, the JS port does exactly the same state transitions and produce identical error messages as the original `yacc.c` bison skeleton does (compared with `ruby -yc`).

 **Builder** is a simplified port of [the ruby parser](https://github.com/whitequark/parser) AST generation part.
 It has a brilliant API, so the JS port tries to copy it word to word.
 As a pleasant outcome the JS port got the [sexy sexp](http://whitequark.org/blog/2012/10/02/parsing-ruby/) AST format too.